ovaisq/LLM-MedBillingForecast/README.md

    - Stores all information as various JSON documents in PostgreSQL.
  * Encrypts the analyzed text and incorporates it into a searchable JSON document in PostgreSQL.

-**From Reddit**:
-* Service collects
-  - submissions
-  - comments for each submission
-  - author of each submission
-  - author of each comment to each submission
-  - and all comments for each author.
-*  Subscribes to subreddit that a submission was posted to

 ** Deployed as WSGI **
 *  Uses Gunicorn WSGI

 #### How-to Run this
 * Install Python Modules:
     > pip3 install -r requirements.txt

-* Get Reddit API key: https://www.reddit.com/wiki/api/

 * Gen SSL key/cert for secure connection to the service
     > openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 3650